robswc/stratis/README.md

 To install Docker, follow the instructions [here](https://docs.docker.com/get-docker/).

-Once Docker is installed, you can run stratis by running the following command:
+Once Docker is installed, you can run stratis by running the following commands:

 ```bash
 # Clone the repository